-The planning or service area for the Parks and Open Space Element is the city limits of North Bend and any additional annexations from its Urban Growth Area (UGA).
+The planning or service area for the Parks and Open Space Element is the city limits of North Bend and its Urban Growth Area (UGA).
+(Hereinafter, the North Bend UGA is defined as including the city limits of North Bend and its Urban Growth Area.)
 However, it is recognized that surrounding residents in the Upper Snoqualmie Valley also have an impact on the demand for North Bend services.
 Therefore, unincorporated areas of King County that are adjacent to North Bend's UGA will be considered.
 These "potential impact areas" include areas that, when developed, may have an effect on parks and recreation services or the quality of life for North Bend residents.